Nicholas Irving: Author

 In 2015, he wrote and published with Gary Brozek The Reaper: Autobiography of One of the Deadliest Special Ops Snipers, a New York Times bestseller about his military career during the War on Terror.
 On February 2, 2015, The Weinstein Company acquired the television rights to make a miniseries out of the autobiography.
 On March 5, 2015, NBC picked up the miniseries from Weinstein.

 In late 2017 Irving revealed in a podcast that the miniseries has been scrapped, but a movie based on the book was in preproduction.

 Personal life

-Irving married Jessica Irving in 2007.
+Irving married Jessica Irving in 2007, whom he had met in the 1st grade and reconnected with over the internet in 2005.

+Irving lives in Texas, citing its more permissive gun laws than that of Maryland.
+He currently owns a firing range and training center for professional shooters in San Antonio.